0xString/gen1pass/README.md

 # gen1pass

-A pratical password generator coded in Python
+A practical password generator coded in Python

 ## Installation